MARITIMES MAVEN

 Dark Harbour

 Dark Harbour is one of the most unusual destinations to discover in Grand Manan, and I believe one of the only areas on the island’s west coast that is accessible by car.
-Visit at low tide as the beach & road, are almost completely submerged at high tide.
+Visit at low tide as the beach and road, are almost completely submerged at high tide.
 The staggering 100-metre high cliffs make for a dramatic descent into this area, and from the look of the graffiti, this is a popular place with younger islanders.
 Definitely off the beaten path, this is a spot you have to see.
 You will find a natural harbour, a sea wall created by the waves, camps perched on the edge of the tide line, and fishing boats tethered to the shore with weighted rock-filled lobster traps.
 This is a fascinating place to explore, and downright eerie in the fog.
 The sunsets are said to be pretty amazing here, too.
 I hope to find out one day.

 Dulse Farming

 World famous “Dark Harbour Dulse" is hand-picked along the west coast of Grand Manan.
 I discovered these “dulsers” are hard-working harvesters.
 It is no easy feat collecting dulse - that is a whole story in itself.
 After the arduous taste of harvesting, the sea vegetable is laid out to drain and cure, in the sun on a net over a bed of rocks.
 Once the top of the dulse is dried, the sheets are rolled up and flipped over, so the other side can dry.
 “It’s an acquired taste,” this edible, dried, red seaweed.
-Some like it in a DLT (dulse, lettuce & tomato sandwich).
-Some eat it like chips & dip with ranch sauce.
+Some like it in a DLT (dulse, lettuce and tomato sandwich).
+Some eat it like chips and dip with ranch sauce.
 Personally, it is not for me, but how about you?
 Do you love dulse?
 If you do, are you in the “soft” camp or “crispy” camp?
 Apparently this is another island debate.

 Sunrise Seafood & Woodwards Cove